Danonexe/arkumu-app/arkumu/importer/services/pre_execution_validation/README.md

 # Pre-Execution Validation Service

 This service provides comprehensive validation of mapping configurations and files before execution to ensure successful import operations.
+It supports both local files (for development/testing) and S3 files (for production).

 ## Overview